 Hail friends and followers,

 Today I’d like to catch you up on what’s been happening at End Game Games with Ragnaroll over the past 6 months or so.
-I’d like to start with a little apology to anyone who’s had tell them a date in the past.
+I’d like to start with a little apology to anyone who’s a date from me in the past.
 Development with Ragnaroll has been ongoing but real life has thrown in an unexpected interruption over the past couple months.
 I’m back on track now and can commit to staying on that track through the upcoming Kickstarter and beyond.

 Ragnaroll Right Now